-- Detailed design and construct components, including various piping, mechanical, electrical and control sub-systems needed to flocculate and UV disinfect any wastewater spilled from the storage tanks
+- detailed design and construct components, including various piping, mechanical, electrical and control sub-systems needing to flocculate and UV disinfect any wastewater spilled from the storage tanks

-- Tanks and wet well being constructed next to a stream, and in extremely poor soil conditions
+- tanks and wet well construction next to a stream and in extremely poor soil conditions

-- Required management of multiple subcontractors, including client-nominated specialists and structural designers
+- management of multiple subcontractors, including client-nominated specialists and structural designers.